Mentor Award Nominations

-The Dean of Arts and Sciences Mentoring Award is an annual award of $2,500 for “outstanding ability as a mentor” by a member of the faculty involved in the supervision of graduate students enrolled in the Graduate School of Arts and Sciences.
+The Graduate School of Arts and Sciences Dean's Mentoring Award is an annual award of $2,500 for “outstanding ability as a mentor” by a member of the faculty involved in the supervision of graduate students enrolled in the Graduate School of Arts and Sciences.

 Outstanding mentorship can be assessed by the mentor’s ability to: